 As I often tell folks, do not skimp on a shell layer!
 I’ve seen low and even respectable quality shell layers of clothing literally rip right off of people in severe weather or while walking through heavy brush.
 Again, you get what you pay for when it comes to quality outdoor clothing and gear.
 Below you will find my top picks for shell layer clothing.
 But first, let me offer a little more info about each brand.
 Let me also suggest buying a shell layer that is one size larger than what you normally wear.
 If your shell layer will be worn on top of a substantial base and midlayer, a slightly larger size will give you more freedom of movement and not be too tight.

 5.11s– When it comes to shirts, pants and jackets for either work or action-packed outdoor adventures, it’s very hard to beat products from 5.11.
 I have practically lived in mine for the past several years.
 I love them!!!
-They are extremely comfortable, look great, and are unbelievably tough!
+They make both midlayer and shell layer clothes which are extremely comfortable, look great, and are unbelievably tough!
 In fact, some of their clothing products are made from materials found in bulletproof vests!
 Features include triple stitching, double-reinforcement in high-stress areas, YKK® zippers and Prym® snaps, Teflon® finish, and they come in a wide variety of colors and camo patterns.

 Stika Gear– For high-performance hunting (or wildlife photography) apparel, Sitka Gear is also at the top of the list.
 For many years they have remained an innovator and leader in their industry by consistently producing comfortable, quiet (which is of great importance!), extremely durable clothing in a variety of cutting-edge camo patterns.
 If you are looking for the perfect combination of concealment, silence, and performance, then look no further than Sitka.